 We derive revenue from licensing the use of our health insurance ecommerce technology.
 Our technology platform enables health insurance carriers and agents to market and distribute health insurance plans online.
-We license our ecommerce technology for use by government agencies and are currently marketing this technology to states implementing health insurance exchanges as a result of health care reform legislation.
+We have licensed our ecommerce technology for use by government agencies.

-The Medicare revenue we have generated also includes referral fees paid to us based on Medicare leads generated by our online platforms that are delivered and sold to third parties.
-Beginning in June 2012 and thereafter, we intend to directly service most of the Medicare leads we generate as a health insurance agent while significantly reducing the number of Medicare leads we sell to third parties.
+We also derive revenue from referral fees paid to us based on leads generated by our online platforms that are delivered and sold to third parties.
+In early 2012 we began directly servicing most of the Medicare leads we generated as a health insurance agent, while significantly reducing the number of Medicare leads we sold to third parties.
 To the extent that we assist in the sale of Medicare-related insurance plans as a health insurance agent, we generate revenue from commissions we receive from health insurance carriers, rather than one-time referral fees we receive for the sale of Medicare leads.